mongodb-js/charts-embed-sdk/examples/charts/authenticated-realm-deprecated/README.md

 If you want to use your App to filter data for each user, (Like we have done in our sample) set up an [Atlas service](https://www.mongodb.com/cloud/atlas) and corresponding [Rules](https://www.mongodb.com/docs/atlas/app-services/mongodb/define-roles-and-permissions/) that filter the data as desired.
 Injected Filters and [Dashboard filtering](https://www.mongodb.com/blog/post/filter-your-dashboards-with-mongodb-charts) are other Charts features one can use to attain similar functionality.

-## Prepare MongoDB Charts
+## Preparing your Chart for Embedding

 This sample is preconfigured to render a specific chart.
 You can run the sample as-is, or you can modify it to render your own chart by completing the following steps:

-## Create chart to embed
+### Create chart to embed

-1. Log onto MongoDB Charts
+1. Log onto MongoDB Charts.

-2. If you haven't done so already, create a chart you would like to embed on any dashboard.
+2. If you haven't done so already, create a chart on any dashboard that you would like to embed.

 ### Enable data source for authenticated access